sushil2601/javaScript_practise/REACT.md

 Ans:-
     The fallback prop provides a loading indicator or UI while the dynamically imported component is being loaded.

-Q. Can you dynamically load CSS files using code splitting in React?
-Ans:-
-    Yes, using dynamic import() for CSS files allows you to load styles on-demand along with the corresponding components.

 Q. How do you inspect and analyze the generated chunks in a React application?
 Ans :-
     Use tools like Webpack Bundle Analyzer to analyze the size and composition of chunks.